pachecoc/helm-charts/README.md

 # helm-charts

-Repository containing helm charts to be used in other repos
+Repository containing helm charts to be used in any scenario and also for testing/lab purpose